An Overview of the Benefits of Early Reader Books

 - Short stories with predictable text becoming more complex as the difficulty increases.

-- Simple storylines that encourage comprehension.
+- Storylines that encourage comprehension.

-- Specific sight words and repetition.
+- Specific sight words and repetition of text.

 - Short chapters and paragraphs promoting a sense of achievement.